 About the Project

-Five years ago, when we started this blog, we felt an urgent need to create a space for conversations about the bridges to and from Cuba that were unfolding at that historic moment.
+In 2015, when we started this blog, we felt an urgent need to create a space for conversations about the bridges to and from Cuba that were unfolding at that historic moment.

 Keeping to his promise to improve relations with Cuba, Obama had restored ties in 2015 and visited the island in 2016.
 Overnight, Cuba became a wildly popular destination.
 Commercial flights from the United States became available.
 Americans who’d never visited, and Cuban exiles who’d never returned, rushed to the island.
 It appeared that our Berlin Wall that separated the waters between Cuba and the United States would soon disappear.